Our Festive Friends

 These links (most of them blogs rather than formal websites) will connect you to a network of music lovers who tirelessly, obsessively explore this weird, wonderful, surprisingly vast field of study.
 They continually prove me wrong when I think I've heard everything there is to hear.
 Visit a few and perhaps you, like me, will exclaim, "I am not alone!"
 Broken links?
 Something missing?
 Drop me a line...

-mistletoe The Big Three
+The Big Four

 Before the advent of the blogosphere, this nicely written website was my first indication that other people like me even existed.
-He's not as compulsive as I am (lucky guy), but he's a lot more focused on the stuff that got me into this mess in the first place - rock 'n' roll Christmas music. [www.mistletunes.com]
+He's not as compulsive as I am (lucky guy), but he's a lot more focused on the stuff that got me into this mess in the first place - rock 'n' roll Christmas music. [mistletunes.com]

 Most of the chatter on the web seems to revolve around Christmas music that, while often not very hip, is pretty cool - obscure, odd, weird, and fascinating.
 These blogs seek out - and often share - these treasures.
 Most of them peak around the holiday season, but some post new material all year 'round.